 "Mmph!
 Mmph!"
 Taiga nodded, and Ilya stepped back.

 "Phew.
 That was scary, Ilya-chan."
-She looked at the white-haired girl with wide-eyes.
-"You went straight for my throat."
+She looked at Ilya with wide-eyes. "you went straight for my throat."

 Taiga froze.
 "That's right…"

-For a moment, the two looked at the dojo's door with fearful eyes, as if it would open at any moment.
+For a moment, the two looked at the dojo's door with fearful eyes, as if it would open any moment to reveal a demon.

 "…Well, it looks like he won't smite us," Taiga said.

 "Yeah.
 Looks like the Wizard's accepted this outcome after all."